fhioki/map-/docs/source/theory.rst

 	</b></i></center></font>

 ..
 Note::
-   Simplistic way to think of MAP's dichotomy between nodes and elements:
+   Simplistic way to think of MAP++'s dichotomy between nodes and elements:
    Nodes define the force at connection points.
    Elements define the mooring geometry.